Somerset House: 21st-century redevelopment

+In 2014, Jonathan Reekie was appointed director of Somerset House Trust.
+Under the directorship of Jonathan Reekie, Somerset House Studios was launched in 2016 in the New Wing as a scheme of affordable studios, residencies and commissions for artists, designers, musicians and filmmakers working across disciplines, occupying 36,000 square feet of redeveloped space in the New Wing for more than 100 artists and makers.
+The programme was established in response to the declining availability of affordable artist workspace in London.
+The Somerset House Studios programme has since hosted notable resident artists including Christian Marclay, Gareth Pugh, Katie Paterson, Jasleen Kaur, Charles Jeffrey and Tai Shani.

 The ice-skating rink at Somerset House during Christmas 2004.

 In the winter the central courtyard is home to a popular open-air ice rink, as seen during the opening credits of the 2003 Christmas-themed film Love Actually.
 At other times, 55 vertical jets of water rise to random heights from an array of fountains.

 The post-rock band Mogwai playing live at Somerset House.

 The courtyard is also used as a concert venue.
 In July each year the "Summer series" of music events takes place, which has included performances from artists such as Lily Allen.

 Somerset House now has more than a hundred tenants, comprising a large and diverse collection of creative organisations and artists including Dance Umbrella, 7Wonder, Hofesh Shechter Company and the Royal Society of Literature.
 The largest tenant is King's College London, whose Cultural Institute, Executive Centre and Dickson Poon School of Law occupy the East Wing, which is adjacent to its historic College Building of 1831.